All GLP-1 medications from FDA-registered 503B pharmacies Browse Products

 Joint Stiffness or Discomfort

 Some women report mild joint stiffness, especially in the hands and wrists, during the early phase of therapy.
-This is related to fluid retention and the tissue-remodeling effects of elevated growth hormone.
+This is related to fluid retention and the tissue-remodeling effects of improved growth hormone.
 The discomfort typically subsides within a few weeks.
-If it does not, your provider may consider adjusting the dose. how to cycle sermorelin
+If it doesn't, your provider may consider adjusting the dose. how to cycle sermorelin

 Breast Tenderness